 A Strategic Flood Risk Assessment was carried out as part of the preparation of this Plan.
-The SFRA in Volume 10(c) of this Plan advises that existing development at flood risk can be addressed through development management.
+The SFRA in Volume 10(c) of this Plan advises that existing development at flood risk can be addressed through development management and in accordance with Section 5.28 of "The Planning System and Flood Risk Management Guidelines for Planning Authorities" (2009).